elliottbache/tls_connection_coding_challenge/README.md

 This is designed to be run in an interactive session, printing output to the stdout.

+Note: The C++ code used in the WORK benchmark is not optimized and will in the future be fixed.

 **Table of Contents**

 - [Installation](#installation)